Which plan is the best option for my business?

 Small business owners like you can access a variety of retirement savings options, many of which are easy to set up and require minimal (if any) financial contributions and management on your part.
 Employers can choose how much they want to contribute—if at all—to their employees’ plans.
 To start, it’s helpful to think through a few key issues.
 Consider asking:

 - How important is long-term savings to my employees?
 When considering adopting any new benefits option, it’s important to focus on what matters to your staff.
 You could conduct a formal or informal survey of employees to see if setting up a retirement plan is a priority for them.

 - Which is a greater priority: higher contributions or hassle-free administration?
 Some retirement options allow for easy in-house oversight and management.
 The downside to these plans, however, is that the contribution limits are lower, meaning you and your workers won’t be able to save as much every year.
-Plans with higher contribution rates generally come with more legal compliance issues, paperwork, and ongoing oversight.
+Plans with higher contribution rates generally come with more legal compliance issues, paperwork, and ongoing oversight, as this example small business plan comparison guide from Fidelity shows.
 If you know how much administration you can handle, you can more easily identify an appropriate option for you and your employees.